flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 |todo|

-Choose the action when you press the button
+Choose the action when you press the *DPAD Up* button

 Gamepad DPAD Right action
 '''''''''''''''''''''''''''''''''''

 |todo|

-Choose the action when you press the button
+Choose the action when you press the *DPAD Right* button

 Gamepad DPAD Down action
 '''''''''''''''''''''''''''''''''''

 |todo|

-Choose the action when you press the button
+Choose the action when you press the *DPAD Down* button

 Gamepad DPAD Left action
 '''''''''''''''''''''''''''''''''''

 |todo|

-Choose the action when you press the button
+Choose the action when you press the *DPAD Left* button

 Swap Direction buttons with Screen buttons?
 '''''''''''''''''''''''''''''''''''''''''''